What is Call to Action?

-Call to Action (CTA) is UConn Community Outreach’s e-bulletin developed to publicize campus and community based events and opportunities.
+Call to Action (CTA) is UConn Community Outreach’s e-bulletin developed to publicize campus/community-based events and other relevant opportunities.
 If you are interested in publicizing a related opportunity, please complete our online form.

 Community Events and Speakers

 United Way – Volunteer Income Tax Assistance (VITA) – Volunteer Registration

 Volunteer Income Tax Assistance (VITA) - Volunteer Opportunity

 Welcome to VITA 2022!
 Volunteer registration is now available.
 The Village for Families and Children, in partnership with United Way of Central and Northeastern Connecticut, and volunteers connect working families with opportunities through the Volunteer Income Tax Assistance campaign.
 Together, we help lower-to-moderate wage-earning individuals and families, with annual incomes up to $56,000, get ahead financially, pay down debt and work toward saving for the future.

 WHAT DOES IT TAKE TO BECOME A VOLUNTEER?

 • Commit to just one, four-hour-long shift per week from Mid-January through mid-April 2022 (in-person sites located throughout Greater Hartford, Windham, or virtual opportunities)

 • Have a willingness to help people in the community

 WHAT WILL I DO AT MY TAX SITE AS A VOLUNTEER?